How to Get a DACA Mortgage Loan

 How much do DACA recipients need for a down payment on a house?

-At NewCastle Home Loans, we offer DACA recipients the same low down payment options as U.S. citizens.
-That includes just 3% down for qualifying buyers purchasing a primary residence, such as a single-family home, condo, or townhouse.
+At NewCastle Home Loans, we make it simple.
+DACA recipients get the same low down payment options as U.S. citizens, just 3% down for qualifying buyers purchasing a primary residence.
+That keeps upfront costs low, so you can focus on finding the right home.

 If you buy a house for $350,000, your minimum down payment is 3%, which is $ 10,500.